What is a 1099-K?

 Has 1099-K reporting changed from the previous year?

-Interestingly, Zelle is not required to report transactions, meaning payments received via Zelle will not trigger a 1099-K. That's because Zelle simply facilitates financial institution messaging without holding accounts or settling transactions like PayPal, Venmo, and Cash App.
+Interestingly, Zelle is not required to report transactions, meaning payments received via Zelle will not trigger a 1099-K. That's because Zelle simply facilitates financial institution messaging without holding accounts or settling transactions like Venmo, PayPal, and Cash App.

 Do I have to pay taxes when receiving money through PayPal and Venmo?

-The short answer is yes, although it is important to understand that this is not a new tax on Venmo, PayPal, or Cash App transactions.
+The answer is usually yes, although it is important to understand that this is not a new tax on Venmo, PayPal, or Cash App transactions.
 Small business taxes are complex enough.
 Fortunately, this new rule does not change the amount of income tax you will owe.
 Instead, the new, lower 1099-K reporting threshold is intended to help ensure small business owners and individuals with side businesses are reporting all of their income and paying taxes on that income.

 How does the new 1099-K requirement impact landlords?